gsa-oes/office-of-evaluation-sciences/pages/apply.md

 * Experience working with Federal, municipal, state, or city governments.

 * Advanced statistical skills, including experience handling large administrative data sets.

+Applicants do not need to be U.S. citizens.

 ### Fellowship Details